List of rivers of Texas: 10 longest rivers

-Of the following 10 rivers, all empty into the Gulf of Mexico.
+The following 10 rivers empty into the Gulf of Mexico.
 Four of the rivers are tributaries: The Pecos flows into the Rio Grande, the Red into the Mississippi River, and the Sabine and Neches flow into Sabine Lake which is connected to the Gulf of Mexico by Sabine Pass.
 The Canadian is a tributary of a tributary and flows into the Arkansas River which is itself a tributary of the Mississippi.